A Natural Solution to Eroding Shorelines

-Living shorelines are a type of shoreline stabilization that uses natural materials to protect the coast from erosion.
-They are a more sustainable and environmentally friendly alternative to traditional hard armoring methods, such as seawalls and bulkheads.
+A living shoreline is a tool for shoreline stabilization that uses natural materials to protect the coast from erosion.
+They offer a more sustainable and environmentally friendly alternative to traditional ‘hard’ armoring methods such as seawalls and bulkheads.
+Research has shown that living shorelines perform better during major storms than ‘hard’ methods, and as living shorelines mature, they can also be more stable over the long run.

-SRG living shorelines typically incorporate a variety of materials, including Modified Wire Reefs (MWR’s), Oyster Castles®, shell bags, coir logs, and marsh grass plantings.
-The specific materials used will vary depending on the specific site conditions.
-For example, in areas with high wave energy, oyster castles may be used to provide more protection.
+Our living shorelines typically incorporate a variety of materials, including Modified Wire Reefs (MWRs), Oyster Castles®, shell bags, coir logs, and marsh grass plantings.
+The specific materials used vary depending on specific site conditions.
+In areas with high wave energy, for example, oyster castles may be used to provide more protection.
 In areas with lower wave energy, plants may be used to provide more habitat and erosion control.

 - Rebuilds lost shoreline by trapping sediment behind the living shoreline.